biometryhub/IBS_conference/content/workshops.md

 This course will present an introduction to deep models in ML from a statistician’s perspective.
 Topics will include an introduction to stochastic gradient optimization and concepts in regularization and dimension reduction, followed by discussion of deep FNNs, CNNs, and RNNs.
 We will also touch upon some recent developments that may be of particular interest to statisticians.
 The course will focus on concepts and modeling intuition, and will include hands-on implementation using the R interface to Keras, with examples from biomedical, ecological, and environmental statistics.

+<br><br>

+{{% md %}}

+#### Instructor Bios
+**Christopher K. Wikle** is Curators’ Distinguished Professor and Chair of Statistics at the University of Missouri (MU), with additional appointments in Soil, Environmental and Atmospheric Sciences and the Truman School of Public Affairs .
+A more detailed biography from his distinguished career may be found at https://ausbiometric2019.org/speakers.

+**Dan Pagendam** is a senior research scientist at CSIRO Data61 where he works on problems at the interface of the environmental sciences and statistics.
+Dan holds a BEnvirSci in (Ecology), an MSc (Statistics) and PhD (Mathematics and Statistics).
+His main research interests are in stochastic modelling, Bayesian statistics and the use of machine learning methods for model emulation.
+In recent years, Dan has been part of multidisciplinary teams winning CSIRO Impact from Science medal (2017) and the CSIRO Chairman’s Award (2018).
+{{% /md %}}

 </td></tr>